jssql1234/docs-sqlpay/docs/integration/vision/task/user_view/assignment.md

 sidebar_position: 1
 ---

-Users can view the assignment detail such as title, description, start date, end date, consultant, rewards, bonus criteria, and other progress.
+Users can view the assignment's details such as *title, description, start date, end date, consultant, rewards, bonus criteria, and other progress*.

 :::info Info